 In 2019, a review of the existing Lottery and Gaming Act 1936 (the LGA) was undertaken to simplify and modernise the regulation of lotteries in South Australia.

-As a result of the review, the lottery provisions from the LGA were incorporated into the new Lotteries Act 2019 (Lotteries Act) which passed Parliament in December 2019.
+As a result of the review, the lottery provisions from the LGA were incorporated into the new Lotteries Act which passed Parliament in December 2019.

-To support the commencement of the Lotteries Act, new regulations have been developed following public consultation.
-The Lotteries Regulations 2021 (the Regulations) set out the rules and requirements for the various lottery types.
+To support the commencement of the Lotteries Act, new Regulations were developed following public consultation.
+The Regulations set out the rules and requirements for the various lottery types.

-Both the Lotteries Act and the new Regulations will commence on 10 December 2021.
+Both the Lotteries Act and the new Regulations commenced 10 December 2021.

 What are the changes?

 Many community organisations use lotteries as a way to raise funds and for businesses to promote their goods and services.
 The changes aim to ensure these activities are supported and remain viable, by finding the right balance between meeting community expectations around the conduct of lotteries, without placing unnecessary regulatory burden on those who conduct them.

 - changing the terminology of lotteries that can be conducted without a licence from ‘exempted lotteries’ to ‘permitted lotteries’.

 - changing the terminology of lotteries that can only be conducted with a licence from ‘authorised lotteries’ to ‘licensed lotteries’

 - allowing the Liquor and Gambling Commissioner to exempt a lottery or class of lotteries from specified provisions of the Lotteries Act